Alaska Trade Schools & Colleges

 What are living costs like in Alaska?

-The cost of living in Alaska is higher than the U.S. average.
-In this state, the average monthly rent is $891 for a studio apartment and $984 for a one-bedroom unit.
+The overall cost of living in Alaska is higher than the U.S. average.
+In this state, the median monthly rent is $806 for a studio apartment and $881 for a one-bedroom unit.
 Both of those figures are more than seven percent lower than the comparable national medians.

 Is public transportation available?